yinsenm/yinsenm.github.io/_posts/2016-8-18-Orientation_Lab.md

 - Windows
 	1. Download the [MobaXterm](http://mobaxterm.mobatek.net/) via this [link](http://mobaxterm.mobatek.net/download.html).
 	2. Click **Session** and then choose **ssh** .
 Fill in one of the four aliases above such as [water.clear.rice.edu](water.clear.rice.edu) in the **Remote host** and your netid in **Specify username**.
+	3. Click on one of the saved sessions.

 <p align="center">
    			<img src="/figure/train/1.png" alt="">